Common Career Mistakes and How to Avoid Them

 Stagnation

-How Do You Stay Competitive?
+How Can You Keep Your Competitive?

-- Transferable Skills Set Development: investing time in developing the skills required by other connected fields.
+- Transferable Skills Set Development: Investing time in developing capabilities demanded by fields that are connected.

 Negativity